lmolkova/correlation/http_protocol_proposal_v1.md

 - Practically HTTP header size is limited to several kilobytes (depending on a web server)

 # Examples
 Let's consider three services: service-a, service-b and service-c.
-User calls service-a, which calls service-b which in its turn calls service-c.
+User calls service-a, which calls service-b to fullfill the user request

 `User -> service-a -> service-b`